Piano quintet: Schumann and the Romantic piano quintet

 In the middle of the 19th century, Robert Schumann's Piano Quintet in E♭ major, Op.
-44 (1842), composed for piano with string quartet, helped make that combination of instruments the default model for the piano quintet.
+44 (1842), composed for piano with string quartet, helped establish that combination of instruments as the typical model for the piano quintet.
 Schumann's choice of scoring reflected developments in musical performance and instrumental design.

 By midcentury, the string quartet was regarded as the most prestigious and important chamber music genre, while advances in the design of the piano had expanded its power and dynamic range.
 Bringing the piano and string quartet together, Schumann's piano quintet took full advantage of the expressive possibilities of these forces in combination, alternating conversational passages between the five instruments with passages in which the combined forces of the strings are massed against the piano.
 In Schumann's hands, the piano quintet became a genre "suspended between private and public spheres" alternating between "quasi-symphonic and more properly chamber-like elements"—well suited to an era when chamber music was increasingly being performed in large concert halls rather than at private gatherings in intimate spaces.

-Schumann's quintet helped establish the piano quintet as a significant, and quintessentially Romantic, chamber music genre.
+Schumann's quintet helped establish the piano quintet as a significant chamber music genre during the Romantic period in classical music.
 It was immediately acclaimed and widely imitated.
-Johannes Brahms, for example, was persuaded by Clara Schumann, who had played the piano part in the first public performance of her husband's piano quintet, to rework a sonata for two pianos as a piano quintet.
+Johannes Brahms, for example, was persuaded by Clara Schumann (who had played the piano part in the first public performance of her husband's piano quintet) to rework a sonata for two pianos as a piano quintet.
 The result, the Piano Quintet in F minor (1864), is one of the most frequently performed works of the genre.

 Subsequent compositions such as César Franck's Piano Quintet in F minor (1879) and Antonín Dvořák's Piano Quintet #2 in A major, Op.
-81 (1887) further solidified the genre as an archetypal "vehicle for Romantic expression."
+81 (1887) further solidified the genre as a "vehicle for Romantic expression."

 20th century

-In the twentieth century, the piano quintet repertoire was expanded with notable contributions by composers such as Béla Bartók, Sergei Taneyev, Louis Vierne, Edward Elgar, Amy Beach, Gabriel Fauré, and Dmitri Shostakovich.
+In the twentieth century, the piano quintet repertoire was expanded with contributions by composers such as Béla Bartók, Sergei Taneyev, Louis Vierne, Edward Elgar, Amy Beach, Gabriel Fauré, Dmitri Shostakovich, and Mieczysław Weinberg.
 However, unlike the string quartet, which remained an important chamber music genre for musical experimentation, the piano quintet came to acquire "a somewhat conservative profile, far from major developments" in musical expression.